mextie-dev/cms484-capstone/README.md

 Since we want this to be a listen-server type of game (one player is the host of a lobby where other players can join), we need a system to process this multiplayer info.
 We want this to be as seamless as possible for the end user, so we need to hook in some kind of system for lobby and player management.
 If we were releasing on steam, this would be done for us.
-We basically have two options:
+We basically have a few options:

 1. Roll the server system ourselves.
-Very challenging and likely impossible since we lack the funds or external verification to get our protocol verified by ISPs, meaning that many users will be locked out of joining games.
+Costs money, but not a lot given we're estimating, what, 50 concurrent players at most?
+2. Godot's integrated server system, which obv is easiest and tightest integrated but does not allow for browsing lobbies, only direct connection via a code or IP.
-2. **Epic Online Services**, a free-to-us service implemented by Epic Games (fortnite people) that works very similar to Steam's multiplayer handling.
+3. Epic Online Services, a free-to-us service implemented by Epic Games (fortnite people) that works very similar to Steam's multiplayer handling, but can be very heavy for a smaller game like this and also relies on an account system.

-I'm fond of option 2, but before we really start work on it I wanted to give the team time to analyze and discuss.
+I'm fond of option 1, but before we really start work on it I wanted to give the team time to analyze and discuss.